Mission & Programs

 A noose would most likely not hinder us.

 The eyes are rinsed with saline to remove any debris.
 We then use isopropyl alcohol wipes to clean the area, including an inch above the brow to the upper eyelid line (including lashes) and the lower lid to an inch below the lower lid.
-That is followed by swabbing with povidone iodine in concentric circles to that same dimension (about 2 inches in all directions from the center of the eye).
+That is followed by swabbing with povidone-iodine in concentric circles to that same dimension (about 2 inches in all directions from the center of the eye).
 Our sterile field consists of a fenestrated drape where the hole is about 2" in diameter.
 It covers the brow ridge, and only the eye is visible.
 For prep of the eye, 10-15 drops of Betadine are placed in the eye for a period and then rinsed with sterile saline.
-After the recovery is complete, we put in eye caps and clean the area of the iodine with sterile saline soaked gauze.
+After the recovery is complete, we put in eye caps and clean the area of the iodine with sterile saline-soaked gauze.
 We also use massage cream around the eyes to keep the lids from drying out, a complaint often heard from funeral homes.
-Your staff is welcome to observe an eye recovery.
+Your staff is welcome to observe an eye tissue recovery.

 For trauma cases, we would walk away if there was obvious, gross trauma to the corneas (ex. glass shard in the eye).
 Dirt or other loose debris is not a concern for us right away because we cannot assess the damage to the cornea until it is under our microscope.
 Broken orbital bones from trauma can often make the position of the eye odd but aren't usually a problem.
 We do sometimes have problems if the eye is really swollen because we can't insert a speculum.
 Each of these is assessed by the technician on the case, who would then consult the supervisor/administrator on-call and the coroner, if necessary.
-A request of the coroner to do a visual inspection prior to proceeding may be made (see the Uniform Anatomical Gift Act for information on this important duty of the coroner).
+A request of the coroner to do a visual inspection prior to recovery may be made (see the Uniform Anatomical Gift Act for information on this important duty of the coroner).